zapplebee/dynamicLCARS/README.md

 ####Already have:
 - SVG elements created for elbows
-- A basic CSS stylesheet to acomplish basic themeing
+- A CSS stylesheet to acomplish basic themeing
 - Webfont to match theme

 ####Need:
 - Make the page layout responsive
-- Basic CMS for page content
+- CMS for page content

 ####Want:
 - Intergration with the Wikipedia API to dynamically generate library entries.